T-Slot Aluminum Extrusions

 T-Nut Fastening

-Specialized nuts slide into the channel slots and lock into place when tightened, creating strong friction joints anywhere along the length of the profile.
+Specialized nuts glide into the channel slots and lock tight when you tighten them, creating rock-solid friction joints anywhere along the profile.

 High Strength-to-Weight